 We only work with sellers who are willing to offer 3% buyer’s agent commission (BAC).
 The unfortunate truth is that some traditional agents will discriminate against (i.e. not show) homes that do not offer 3% BAC.

 Yes, it's free.
-One of our fantastic agents will meet you at your home with our expertly-crafted valuation.
-No, you don't have to sign anything until you are ready for Door to list your home.
+One of our fantastic Field Agents will meet you at your home, or on the phone with our expertly-crafted valuation.
+You won't have to sign anything until you are ready for Door to list your home.

 No. If Door is representing you to sell your home, your Door Listing Agent will not be at showings.
 S/he will follow up actively with all agents who show your home to get their feedback.

-If an unrepresented buyer wants to see your home, we will designate a Door Buyer’s Agent to show the home.
+If an unrepresented buyer wants to see your home, we will designate a Door Field Agent to show the home.

 A listing agreement with Door is generally 4-6 months.
 It may be longer for homes that are over $1,000,000, as they tend to have a higher average number of days on market.